supermemo-wiki/SuperMemoAssistant.Wiki/docs/sma/plugin-pdf.md

 			- Add to selection (Hold ctrl)
 			- Select image (Click image)
 ```
+[!NOTE]
-<p class="tip">⚠️ When you extract text from the PDF file, the windows error sound may play.</p>
+⚠️ When you extract text from the PDF file, the windows error sound may play.
+You can [disable it by switching off system sounds](#faq).

 ## Glossary